Standard and Poor's, the Company and Its Ratings

 Standard & Poor's Ratings

-The S&P rating is a credit score that describes the general creditworthiness of a company, city or country that issues debt.
+The S&P rating is a credit score that describes the general creditworthiness of a company, city, or country that issues debt.
 The Standard and Poor's company rates how likely a debt will be repaid.
 The ratings are for information only.
 They aren't investment recommendations nor do they predict the probability of default.
 S&P also rates the creditworthiness of individual bonds.
-Here's more about the different types of bonds.
+There are five different types of bonds, all of which vary in their ratio of risk versus return.

 You can use S&P ratings to help you decide whether to buy a bond.